-This guide was developed by Pasco County Emergency Management and the Tampa Bay Regional Planning Council to help you make your family and business plans.
+This guide was developed by Pasco County Emergency Management to help you ensure you are prepared for any hazard that Pasco County may face.
 It also directs you to additional resources where you can get more information and assistance.

 It takes the whole community to effectively prepare for, respond to and recover from a disaster.
 This includes our neighborhood and condo associations, faith-based, volunteer, and civic organizations, schools, the business community and residents.

 Get involved and help us spread the word about disaster preparedness for all hazards.
 This is what it takes to make our community safer and more resilient!

 Special Needs Information

 The Pasco County Special Needs Program is in place to coordinate the registration, notification, and evacuation of those citizens with physical or mental disabilities or minor health and medical conditions.